scylladb/scylladb/docs/alternator/alternator.md

 ### Batch Operations
 * BatchGetItem: Almost complete except that projection expressions can only ask for top-level attributes.
 * BatchWriteItem: Supported.
-Doesn't yet verify that there are no duplicates in the list of items.
-Doesn't limit the number of items (DynamoDB limits to
-  25) or size of items (400 KB) or total request size (16 MB).
+Doesn't limit the number of items (DynamoDB limits to 25) or size of items (400 KB) or total request size (16 MB).
 ### Scans
 * Scan: As usual, projection expressions only support top-level attributes.
   Filter expressions (to filter some of the items) partially supported: